 Most kidney cancers are initially treated with surgery.
 Advanced kidney cancer that has returned after surgery or spread to other organs is difficult to treat.
-Most kidney cancers do not respond to traditional chemotherapy.
-But there is hope with biologic/immunotherapy as well as a new generation of targeted therapies.
+Unfortunately, most kidney cancers do not respond to traditional chemotherapy.
+But there is hope with biologic therapy, or immunotherapy, as well as a new generation of targeted therapies.
 Currently, the best type of treatment for kidney cancer is participation in a clinical study.